xinhe-lab/lab-wiki/public/orientation/debian-setup.md

 ```

 ## Install latest R
-I would not recommend it, at least at this point, to source compile R or to install R via `conda`.
+I would not recommend it, at least at this point, to source compile R or to install R via `conda`
+(unless you have experiences with these in the past).
 Here we use the Linux distribution's package repository to install.

 ### Debian 9 upgrade

 For R 3.5 on Debian 9, for example, create a file
 ```
 sudo gvim /etc/apt/sources.list.d/cran.list
 ```
 and add
 ```
 deb http://cran.rstudio.com/bin/linux/debian stretch-cran35/
 ```
 and save and exit.
 This specifies the path to the repository from which the Debian system gets the
 latest R version (R 3.5) for its distribution (Debian 9, aka, Debian Stretch).
 Then add GPG key to
 use the repository:
 ```
 sudo apt-key adv --keyserver keys.gnupg.net --recv-key 'E19F5F87128899B192B1A2C2AD5F960A256A04AF'
 ```